2018 CSO50 AWARDS

 There are three parts to the nomination questionnaire you will be completing:

 You can leave the nomination website and return as many times as necessary to complete the nomination form by bookmarking the page in your Web browser or clicking on the link in your confirmation email.
 Before you leave the application, remember to click the “Save” button at the bottom of the form.
 Do not click the “Submit” button until your application is complete.

 Before completing information about your nominated project or initiative, we recommend that you discuss your responses with knowledgeable people within your organization, such as the key security managers and business-unit leaders who are major players in the project or initiative you are describing in the application.
 Be aware that once you have clicked on the “Submit” button, you will not be able to revise your answers.

-For questions regarding the CSO50 Awards or the nomination process, please email your questions to Devon McCarthy at email@example.com.
+For questions regarding the CSO50 Awards or the nomination process, please email your questions to Mollie Moran at firstname.lastname@example.org.

 Download a PDF of the nomination form (Please note that nominations must be completed online.)